-How to Help Your Senior Parent Adjust to Assisted Living
+How to Help Your Aging Parent Adjust to Assisted Living

 Most aging seniors aren’t open to this change as they fear isolation and are unsure of what the new environment will bring.